 Metallica Albums Ranked Worst to Best

 There are moments of indecision when compiling the above gallery of Metallica Albums, Ranked Worst to Best.
-After all, we really could have had – for the first time ever – a three-way tie for first.
+After all, we really could have had a three-way tie for first.
 How much do you weight the unbridled popularity of their 1991 self-titled album?
 And what to do, really, with Lulu?

 They rose to fame, of course, as part of a fierce cadre of bands who injected an aggressive new energy into metal, helping to revolutionize the genre with other early thrash legends like Anthrax, Megadeth and Slayer.
 But co-founders James Hetfield and Lars Ulrich haven't been content to rest on those laurels – something that's earned them millions of new fans even as it caused some older ones to scratch their heads.